santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -Variables

-Specifies a hashtable of variables to have available in the parallel scope.
+Provides a hashtable of variables to make available in the parallel scope.
+Keys define the variable names within the script block.
-The hashtable keys defines the name for passed-in variables.

 > [!TIP]
 >
-> This parameter is an alternative for the [`$using:` scope modifier](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes?view=powershell-7.4#scope-modifiers).
+> Use this parameter as an alternative to the [`$using:` scope modifier](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes?view=powershell-7.4#scope-modifiers).

 ```yaml
 Type: Hashtable